Caught Plagiarizing? Learn What to do!

 I will say however that in many cases, they won’t provided you take the right approach.

-Plagiarism with online students is nothing new.
+Plagiarism with students is nothing new.
 Most faculty members who teach in the distance learning space have run into this issue many, many times.

 The approach you as a student t adopt after getting busted will in large part influence what happens next.